“The man who won’t loan money isn’t going to have many friends – or need them.”

 Oops.
 Darn reality coming in and messing up my dreams.

 Eventually, we were in a position where we could start purchasing rental properties with cash.
-We had eliminated one of the problems with trying to be a hard money lender without the actual cash to lend.
+We had eliminated one of the problems with trying to be hard money lenders without the actual cash to lend.

 Yet, we decided to purchase rental properties instead of lending money.